avito-tech/avito-android/docs/content/Infrastructure.md

 ### CI integration tests against avito

-1. Run [Teamcity configuration (internal)](http://links.k.avito.ru/fastCheckIntegration).
+1. Run [Teamcity configuration (internal)](http://links.k.avito.ru/fastCheck) to check pull request builds.
+1. And/or [This one](http://links.k.avito.ru/fullCheck) to check full set of checks.
+1. You don't need to be bothered about versions here, checks of avito would run against generated version of tools project.

+{{< hint info>}}
 You can also change build branch if you need to test unmerged code.
-1. Pull request checks of avito would run against generated version of tools project.

-To re-check these changes locally you need to find android tools version in build parameters.
-Look for `integrationVersion`.\
-Also, to resolve this version you have to provide `artifactoryUrl` gradle property.
+But be careful, Teamcity is tricky about this one:

+- By default build will use develop from github agains develop from avito
+- If you pick a different branch of avito, it will run against develop on github
+- If you pick a different branch of github, it will run against develop on avito
+- (UNTESTED) To build both projects of special branch, they should have the same name

+{{< /hint >}}